TangoCash/docker-postfix-dovecut-catchall/README.md

-# Dockerized Postfix/Dovcut server
+# Dockerized Postfix/Dovecut server

-MAil server for catchall.
+Mail server with one catchall account

-Now built on Ubuntu 22.04
+Built on Ubuntu 22.04

 This docker image is based on https://github.com/tomav/docker-mailserver If you look for a docker image for production environment, then go here: